platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 </nav>
 ```

-### Send form data to the API
+### Send Form Data to the API

 When a user submits the add quote form we want to send the form data to our API
 so it can then save it to our database.
-Let's wire that up now.
+Let us wire that up now.

-First we're going to create a new file, **`src/lib/request-utils.js`**:
+First we are going to create a new file, **`src/lib/request-utils.js`**:

 ```javascript
 export function isPostRequest (request) {